dart-lang/language/working/augmentation-libraries/feature-specification.md

 the original code, after it, or both.
 To allow that, we allow a new expression syntax inside the bodies of augmenting members.
 Inside a member marked `augment`, an expression like `augment super` can be used to refer to the original function, getter, setter, or variable initializer.
+See the next section for a full specification of what `augment super` actually means, in the various contexts.

 **TODO: I'm not sold on `augment super`.
 Is there a better syntax?**